Branch of knowledge, subject:

-What is your USP as a tutor?
+What defines you as a tutor?
+Your strongest points?

 ...a sense of humour, a desire to connect with students I teach.
 Furthermore, I also embody the discourse I teach, having diverse cultural experiences - as a West African, English and living in The Netherlands for some time - which puts quite a lot of perspectives on the table.

 I have several dreams: to engage with students in a way that makes them feel that their voice is important.
 To enable them to find their own speaking position, be it via written text, performance, visual or spoken forms.
 I attempt to make them more critical of the society they are living in, open their eyes to all kinds of disciplinary discourses that they may or may not be aware of.
 Finally, I would love students to embrace reading and thus start developing their own learning path.